mozilla-l10n/localizer-documentation/src/tools/pontoon/teams_projects.md

 ### Requesting a project

-It’s possible to request a project from a locale’s *Team page*.
+It’s possible to request a project from a *Team page*.
 Note that this is a request to add the locale to a project already available in Pontoon, it can’t be used for requesting a brand new project.

 ![Request a project](../../assets/images/pontoon/teams_projects/request_project.png)